rancher/wrangler/pkg/generic/fake/README.md

 Due to an open issue with mockgen https://github.com/golang/mock/issues/649 `controller.go` must be modified for the generation to succeed.
 1. Comment out the `comparable` in RuntimeMetaObject
-2. Remove `[T, TList]` on the embedded client interface for ControllerInterface and NonNamespacedControllerInterface.
+2. Remove `[T, TList]` on `ClientInterface` embedded into ControllerInterface and NonNamespacedControllerInterface.
 This will cause the file to no longer build but the generation will succeed.

     ``` golang
         type ControllerInterface[T RuntimeMetaObject, TList runtime.Object interface {